CS480UIC/dbs-climate_action/documentation/glossary.md

 ### aqi
  --Name: aqi

- --Synonym: Air Quality Index
+ --Synonyms: Air Quality Index

  --Description: This entity stores the year wise air quality index for each state of the U.S.A.

 ### carbon_dioxide
  --Name: carbon_dioxide

- --Synonym: CO2, Carbonic Acid, Methane
+ --Synonyms: CO2, Carbonic Acid, Methane

  --Description: This entity stores the carbon-di-oxide emission produced by each state in the U.S.A. on the yearly basis.

  ### natural disaster
 --Name: natural_disaster

---Synonym: inevitable accidents, a phenomenon
+--Synonyms: inevitable accidents, a phenomenon

 --Description: shows if any natural event such as a flood, earthquake or hurricane occurs in a state.

 ### deforestation
 --Name: deforestation

---Synonym: urbanization, desertification
+--Synonyms: urbanization, desertification

 --Description: shows how much land is cleared to make room for urban growth.